themegrill/envince/readme.md

 ## Changelog

 ### Version 1.1.6 - TBD
+* Tweaks - Updated Font Awessome to `v.4.7.0` for new icon  support.
 * Feature - Added the Custom Site Logo feature introduced in WordPress 4.5
 * Feature - Migrated the Custom CSS code added in theme settings to Additional CSS section introduced in WordPress 4.7
+* Feature - Added the option to display the posts from child category of the chosen parent category in widgets

 ### Version 1.1.5 - 2016-10-19
 * Fixed - Dropdown category menu for Bootstrap nav walker.